 Records of "a council of representatives of national organizations of women religious" which sought "to facilitate cooperation and coordination among the organizations," including correspondence, memoranda, press clippings, press releases, and reports.

-TRAXLER, SR. MARGARET ELLEN, PAPERS, 1916-1918, 1924, 1941-2002, 6.4 feet.
+TRAXLER, MARGARET ELLEN, PAPERS, 1916-1918, 1924, 1941-2002, 6.4 feet.

 Papers of an outspoken advocate for the rights of women in society and the Catholic church, who was instrumental in founding the National Coalition of American Nuns and

 the Institute of Women Today (directing the latter from 1974 until 2000, after eight years on the staff of the National Catholic Conference for Interracial Justice).
 Traxler also

 championed the State of Israel and the cause of Jews seeking to emigrate from the Soviet Union.
 Included are correspondence, subject files, press clippings, and publications.

 There is extensive correspondence resulting from her decision to join 23 other nuns (she was a member of the School Sisters of Notre Dame) in signing an ad in the New York

 Times on the diversity of Catholic teaching on abortion.
 The “Vatican 24” were threatened with dismissal from their congregations if they did not retract their

-their support for the statement.
+support for the statement.
 Notable correspondents include Ritamary Bradley, Mary Margaret Johanning, and Jessica Powers.

-WOMEN'S ORDINATION CONFERENCE RECORDS, 1974-present, 9.8 feet.
+WOMEN'S ORDINATION CONFERENCE RECORDS, 1974-[ongoing], 9.8 feet.

-Records of a United States based Catholic organization promoting "the ordination of women as priests and bishops into a renewed priestly ministry in the Roman Catholic Church,"
+Records of a United States based organization promoting "the ordination of women as priests and bishops into a renewed priestly ministry in the (Roman) Catholic Church,"

 including minutes and reports of meetings, newsletters and other publications issued by the Conference, subject and project files, and other records documenting the group's